Can London Become a People-Centric Smart City?

 Sometimes I think in the tech community, we get too carried away almost with the neoliberal idea of “regulation must be disrupted, the state is standing in my way.”
 No doubt, some old rules need to be changed.
 The alternative view is that active government and the active role of the state to create those discussions around common standards will be the fuel for future innovation and growth.
 So, instead of letting a thousand flowers bloom and waiting for one to grow into a massive tree and block out all the shade for everything—to use a terrible analogy—you've actually got a situation where you create a competitive market, with products that can compete for the customer or citizen's attention to serve them better.
 So it’s not disruption to create dominance, but disruption to create competition, choice, and public service.

 Cities have a really important role to play in those things by developing standards.
-People are talking about autonomous vehicles, those won't happen without smart streets.
+People are talking about autonomous vehicles; those won't happen without smart streets.
 And smart streets won't happen without having sensors that can securely share information in a way that is useful.
 And those things will come from people thinking about rules.
 We have a really important role to create the framework for the digital revolution to truly be a public benefit.
 Increasingly, the role of the chief digital officer in cities is to talk about that agenda.